10 Fascinating Historical Sites in Niue

 1. Tomb Point

-Let’s start with a historical site you can check out right in the heart of the island’s capital, Alofi.
+Let’s start with a historical site you can discover right in the heart of the island’s capital, Alofi.
 Tomb Point not only holds the grave of two Niuean kings within its grounds but there is also a World War One memorial.
 You can read more about the historical significance of this area on the interpretation panels on display here.
 In addition, there is a picnic area on the clifftops with an excellent lookout for watching whales and dolphins.
-Check out more attractions in Alofi in the 10 Must-Dos in Alofi.
+Check out more attractions in Alofi in the 10 Best Things to Do in Alofi.

 Location: Alofi, on the coast side of the road opposite the Commercial Centre.